 Seasonings and flavorings are a largely a matter of personal choice and may be as basic as salt, pepper and garlic salt.
 For extra flavor, add fresh or dried rosemary, along with finely minced garlic cloves.
 Chopped, fresh parsley adds flavor and color to your roasted potatoes.
 For fiery roasted potatoes, add a bit of red pepper flakes or a few drops of hot sauce.
 If you're serving younger kids, combine the oiled potatoes with a ranch-flavored seasoning mix.
 Stir the potatoes to distribute the seasonings and flavorings.

 Spread the red potatoes, one layer deep, in an oiled baking pan.
 Roast the potatoes in an oven preheated to 350 degrees.
 Roast the potatoes until they are golden brown and fork-tender -- about 45 minutes.
-Stir the potatoes carefully after about 20 minutes.
+Stir the potatoes carefully after about 20 minutes, to redistribute them and expose all sides to the oven's heat.